pgaskin/pulseaudio-win32/README.md

 - Working auto-connection to user and system instances.
 - Working unix sockets for both user and system instances on Windows 10.
 - HTML documentation.
-- Works on Windows Vista and later.
+- Works on Windows 7 and later.

 ### Limitations